Two trips to different regions of Bhutan and I’m back with a somewhat bigger picture of this country!

 Later, I sat upright in attention, when I saw a standing, hands-in-prayer Buddha illuminated on the cliff-face ahead.
 It was so vivid that I thought it must be a deliberate light projection.
 But, we’re in eastern Bhutan, where electricity is not even in abundance.
 As our van neared that spot, I realized that it was the indentations of the cliff and shadows that created the Buddha silhouette.
 Hmm.

 Just because you didn’t see something for yourself, it doesn’t mean it doesn’t exist.

 Tiger’s Nest was where Guru Rinpoche meditated, after getting there with the help of his consort, who had transformed into a flying tigress.
-Bhutanese people also worship a particular saint fondly referred to the Divine Madman, who used his *ehem*, phallus, like a lightning bolt, to subdue demons that are terrorizing villages.
-People in Bhutan will tell you these stories as actual stories that happened, not fiction or folklore.
+Bhutanese people also worship a particular saint fondly referred to as the Divine Madman, who used his *ehem*, phallus, like a lightning bolt, to subdue demons that are terrorizing villages.
+People in Bhutan will tell you these stories as actual incidents that happened, not fiction nor folklore.

 I love this aspect about the Bhutanese, because I myself believe in the existence of things that our naked eyes and minds – shaped by science – don’t always see.